elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 ## Message reference

-This is an example of the elmah.io.js `msg` object that is used in various callbacks, etc.:
+This is an example of the elmah.io.js `Message` object that is used in various callbacks, etc.:

 ```javascript
 {